getoptimum/mump2p-cli/docs/guide.md

 - Token validity status
 - Rate limits associated with your account

+**Important: After logging in, please share the email ID you used to sign up in the group, so we can activate your access.**

 ### Refresh Token

 If your token is about to expire, you can refresh it: